Wellbeing WOF: Check yourself out

 Bowel cancer screening

 New Zealand has one of the highest bowel cancer rates in the world.
 Bowel screening can detect bowel (colorectal) cancers at an early stage, when they can be treated more successfully.
 This is important, as there may be no warning signs or symptoms that bowel cancer is developing.
-As yet, there is no national screening programme, though a pilot programme offering free bowel cancer screening is available to everyone aged 50-74 who is eligible for publicly funded healthcare and living in the Waitemata DHB area.
-You can also ask your GP for a simple bowel test kit (Faecal Occult Blood Test – FOBT) but you will have to pay for the laboratory blood tests. www.bowelscreenwaitemata.co.nz or www.beatbowelcancer.org.nz
+A limited national screening programme is getting underway.
+You can also ask your GP about your eligibility.
+Or you can for a simple bowel test kit (Faecal Occult Blood Test – FOBT) but you will have to pay for the laboratory blood tests. www.beatbowelcancer.org.nz

 Breastscreen Aotearoa offers free mammograms every two years for women aged between 45 and 69.
 If you are not registered, ask your GP about referral; phone 0800 270 200 or register online.
 Screening is not a diagnosis.
 All women should do regular breast self-examinations, and consult your doctor immediately about anything that is not normal for you.
 Breast Cancer Foundation, www.nzbcf.org.nz